truenas/documentation/content/Solutions/Integrations/VMware/DeployTNinVMWare.md

 * On the **Customize settings** wizard screen set **CPU** to **2**, set **Memory** to **16 GB**, and **Hard disk 1** to **16 GB**.

-  You need a minium of two drives set to at least **16 GB**.
+  You need a minimum of two drives set to at least **16 GB**.
 To add a drive, click **Add hard disk**.

-  You can add additional hard drive now or use the **Edit** option to add drives later after saving the new virtual machine.
+  You can add more hard drive now or use the **Edit** option to add drives later after saving the new virtual machine.
   To create a mirror layout you need at least three hard drives, one for boot and two to create the mirrored storage.
   Add as many hard drives as you need to create your desired storage layout.
 You can add more drives later after you install TrueNAS.